Lithuanian Sports University: Nauris

-LSU traces its origins back to 1934 when the President of Lithuania, Antanas Smetona, established the Higher Courses of Physical Education or HCPE (Aukštieji kūno kultūros kursai) offering a higher education degree.
+LSU traces its origins back to 1934 when the President of Lithuania, Antanas Smetona, established the Higher Courses of Physical Education or HCPE (Aukštieji kūno kultūros kursai) nauris offering a higher education degree.
 The HCPE were founded with the idea of combining the subjects of physical exercises and military training so that the graduates would be able to teach these subjects in gymnasiums.
 In 1938, HCPE were closed and their function was taken over by the Department of Physical Education established at Vytautas Magnus University.

 In 1945, the Lithuanian State Institute of Physical Education was founded as an independent institution.
 It was located in the former palace of Physical Education Base and has got the main stadium with couple of football pitches, sports hall, tennis and basketball courts.
 In the first year, 100 students were enrolled at the Institute.

 In 1999, the Institute was renamed the Lithuanian Academy of Physical Education (Lietuvos kūno kultūros akademija or LKKA) by a resolution of the Parliament of Lithuania (Seimas).

 Since its foundation, the University has prepared about 16,000 physical education teachers, a variety of highly qualified sports coaches, physical therapy specialists, tourism and sports managers, etc. Many famous scientists, coaches and the world-famous public figures were graduated from the University.
 Many distinguished scholars, world-known coaches, prominent sports and public figures have graduated from the Academy.
-A great number of LSU graduates have become champions and prize-winners of the Olympic Games, world and European championships, among them are the twice European boxing champion Algirdas Šocikas, the winner of the Olympic gold medal and world basketball champion Modestas Paulauskas, the winners of the Olympic gold medals Valdemaras Chomičius, Rimantas Kurtinaitis, and Virgilijus Alekna.
+A great number of LSU graduates have become champions and prize-winners of the Olympic Games, world and European championships, among them are the twice European boxing champion Algirdas Šocikas, the winner of the Olympic gold medal and world basketball champion Modestas Paulauskas, the winners of the Olympic gold medals Valdemaras Chomičius, Rimas Kurtinaitis, and Virgilijus Alekna.

 In 2012, the Parliament of Lithuania including Education, Science and Culture Committee unanimously approved that the name of Lithuanian Academy of Physical Education is changed to The Lithuanian Sports University.

 2014 the University celebrated its 80th anniversary.